HISTORY

 Welcoming people in the heart of Hintonburg for over 125 years

 We are continuing this tradition with the Rectory House Renovation Project for affordable housing for refugees.
 We are very excited!
 This project will help up to 90 people per year start their new lives in Canada.
-We are accepting tax deductible donations and all funds will be used for the renovations.
+We are accepting tax-deductible donations, and all funds will be used for the renovations.
 Click here for ways to donate.